shidaru/latex-template/README.md

 # latex-template
 ## Description
-Template for LaTeX and compile with Docker.
+Template for LaTeX and compile script.

-# Dependency
- - Docker version >= 18.09.1

 ## Usage
 ```
-$ ./run
+$ ./compile
 ```

 Compile tex file that written as "documentclass".